clambin/traefik-simple-auth/README.md

         The address to listen on for HTTP requests (default ":8080") -auth-prefix string
-        prefix to construct the authRedirect URL from the domain (default "auth") -client-id string
+        prefix to construct the authRedirect URL from the domain (default "auth") -cache string
+        The backend to use for caching (default "memory") -cache-memcached-addr string
+        memcached address to use (only used when cache backend is memcached) -client-id string
         OAuth2 Client ID
   -client-secret string